Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Experiments

 \subsection{Ablation Study}

-We conduct an ablation study to isolate the contributions of the three core components of the proposed DIP-EDL framework: (i) training set size, $n$, (ii) the density estimator, $\mathrm{DE}^{\psi}_{X_i}$, and (iii) the discriminative classifier, $\mathrm{NN}^{\phi}_{X_i}$.
-Table~\ref{tab:ablation_main} reports results on MNIST and CIFAR-10 for pairwise combinations and the full model.
-For the full results, including isolating each individual component, see Appendix~\ref{appdx:ablation_full}.
+We ablate DIP-EDL's three components to isolate their contributions: (i) training set size, (ii) the density estimator, and (iii) the discriminative classifier.
+The results (Table~\ref{tab:ablation_main}) confirm the distinct role of each component: excluding the discriminative classifier yields near-random accuracy, while excluding the density estimator yields near-random OOD detection.
+Full results are in Appendix~\ref{appdx:ablation_full}.

-The results show the distinct role of each component.
-In particular, the discriminative classifier, $\mathrm{NN}^{\phi}_{X_i}$, affect ID predictive performance.
-Configurations that exclude $\mathrm{NN}^{\phi}_{X_i}$ show near-random classification accuracy.
-The density estimator $\mathrm{DE}^{\psi}_{X_i}$, is responsible for detecting distributional shift independently of class labels.
-Configurations that exclude this component achieve near-random OOD detection.

-Finally, the training set size, $n$, acts as a scaling factor and is required for concentration (see Theorem~\ref{prop:asymptotic_consistency_DIP_EDL}).
-As such, is affect calibration but has no influence on ID accuracy or OOD detection.
-In particular, incorporating $n$ scales up the predicted Dirichlet concentration parameters proportionally to the size of the training set, increasing model confidence, leading to better ID calibration (ID BS), at the same time amplifying deviation from the uniform prior in OOD regions (OOD BS).
-This is evident from the third and fourth configurations for both datasets in Table~\ref{tab:ablation_main}.
-We also note that including only the predictive model (excluding density estimation and scaling $n$) while achieving good ID performance results in worse ID calibration.
-This is another piece of evidence that scaling $n$ is necessary for ID calibration (see Appendix~\ref{appdx:ablation_full}).
-We also note that the influence of $n$ on OOD BS is more pronounced for CIFAR-10 than for MNIST, reflecting the greater difficulty of density estimation in higher-dimensional input spaces.
-This demonstrates the importance of a high-quality density estimator since high likelihoods on ID data and near-zero likelihoods on OOD data minimize the effect of the scaler.
+Specifically, the training set size acts as a scaling factor required for concentration (Theorem~\ref{thm:asymptotic_consistency_DIP_EDL}), with no effect on ID accuracy or OOD ranking.
+Scaling by $n$ increases Dirichlet concentration parameters proportionally, improving ID calibration (ID BS) while amplifying OOD deviation from the uniform prior (OOD BS), as seen in configurations 3--4 of Table~\ref{tab:ablation_main}.
+Without scaling by the sample size and the density estimator, ID calibration degrades even when ID accuracy is preserved (Appendix~\ref{appdx:ablation_full}).
+The effect of $n$ on OOD BS is more pronounced on CIFAR-10 than on MNIST, reflecting harder density estimation in higher-dimensional spaces and underscoring the importance of a high-quality density estimator, whose accurate likelihoods minimize the scaler's effect.
+Additional sensitivity analyses on the density scale parameter $\gamma$ and on corrupted density estimates are provided in Appendix~\ref{appdx:density_robustness}, confirming robustness to density estimation imprecision.